VOLTMoney/volt-ios-sdk-example/README.md

-# VoltMoney Android SDK - Example App.
+# VoltMoney iOS SDK - Example App.

-This repo contains a sample andriod app, which consumes the Volt Money andriod SDK (published over jitpack).
-This code can be used as a reference code to integrate Volt Money SDK in your andriod app.
+This repo contains a sample iOS app, which consumes the Volt Money iOS SDK (published over .framework file).
+This code can be used as a reference code to integrate Volt Money SDK in your iOS Native app.

 ## Contents
 * [Set up an environment](#set-up-an-environment)